Home Report Selkirk

 In terms of local schooling then, the local primary schools are St. Joseph’s Primary, Knowepark Primary and Philiphaugh Community School.
 Selkirk High School is the local secondary school.

-As of March 2022, the average price for property in Selkirk stood at £190,984.
-However, the average price for detached properties is £308,505 and those with larger plots, greater number of bedrooms, and finish can sell for well over £400,000.
+As of January 2023, the average price for property in Selkirk stood at £226,448.
+Those with larger plots, greater number of bedrooms, and finish can sell for well over £400,000.

 Why Use Shepherds